 More notable here is the building’s design reflected the old Pan Pacific and LA’s lavish Art Deco history, though there’s only one of the

 legendary flag polls used.
 There are photographic tiles of old LA art deco buildings spread through out the center’s lobby and

 entrance.
 Architect Jeffery Kalban was mindful of not only the demands the County, its many agencies and community groups had

 made for the center, but for the former occupant’s history.

-towards the entrance and the lobby with pictures of LA’s Art Deco past lined along it’s green, white and red walls like bricks, Kalban
+the entrance and the lobby with pictures of LA’s Art Deco past lined along it’s green, white and red walls like bricks, Kalban remarked,

-remarked, “Look at this curve going one way, the other curve going back the other way, the [white] strips, the green walls, the straight
+“Look at this curve going one way, the other curve going back the other way, the [white] strips, the green walls, the straight walls, the

-walls, the rhythm.
-And then you have the palm trees and the shadows working with the adulations of this sidewalk, so this walk
+rhythm.
+And then you have the palm trees and the shadows working with the adulations of this sidewalk, so this walk through here

 I’m sure Sonny Malone couldn’t said it better himself, if he weren’t so fictional.

 covers of ONJ: Gold and ELO's 2000